DefenseStorm/nessusScanResults/README.md

 change the following items in the config file based on your configuration token console site

+Add these modules if they are not yet there: apt-get install python3-requests

 Add the following entry to the root crontab so the script will run every 5 minutes.

 */5 * * * * cd /usr/local/nessusScanResults; ./nessusScanResults.py